Contacts and Referrals

 On some occasions, agencies such as Housing may request information.
 This may be due to a family having rent arrears.
 This information sharing would not be informing a possible safeguarding decision and should therefore not be given without signed parental consent.

-The UKBA (or UKIVA) may often request information that may inform the future plans for a child/young person, i.e. a child/young person being allowed to safely remain in the UK or safely return to their country of origin.
-For these requests for information on a child/young person CSC can provide information without parental consent.
-All confirmation to UKBA should be sent by email to a GOV.UK e-mail address.
+The UK Visas and Immigration Agency may often request information that may inform the future plans for a child/young person, i.e. a child/young person being allowed to safely remain in the UK or safely return to their country of origin.
+For these requests for information on a child/young person Customer Service Centre can provide information without parental consent.
+All confirmation to UK Visas and Immigration Agency should be sent by email to a GOV.UK e-mail address.

-If another Local Authority (OLA) or CAFCASS want detailed information about Hertfordshire’s involvement with a child/young person / family (chronology, C and F assessment etc.) then this will be processed by the team currently working with a child/young person (open cases to all services) or the relevant Safeguarding or 0-25 Assessment team (closed cases).
+If another Local Authority (OLA) or CAFCASS want detailed information about Hertfordshire's involvement with a child/young person/family (chronology, assessment etc.) then this will be processed by the team currently working with a child/young person (open families to all services) or the relevant Safeguarding or 0-25 team (closed families).

-- The requests need to be clear why the information is being requested and the context/background to the request, otherwise, CSC will return the request asking for more information;
+- The requests need to be clear why the information is being requested and the context/background to the request, otherwise, the Customer Service Centre will return the request asking for more information;

-- Contact to be opened on LCS by CSC and progressed to ‘Info and Advice’ (or open and closed as an Adult Contact on LCS if relating to adult former recipient of services);
+- Contact to be opened on EHM/LCS by Customer Service Centre and progressed to 'Info and Advice' (or open and closed as an Adult Contact on LCS if relating to adult former recipient of services);

 - CIAO/Service Support to request paper files where appropriate and arrange with the OLA a date to view files;